2024 Best Science, Technology & Society Schools in the Southeast Region

 When it comes to popularity, science, technology & society sits in the middle of the road, ranking #232 out of 395 majors in the country.
 As such, the degree program isn't offered at every college in the United States, but there are schools that do have a program in the field that are top-notch when it comes to quality.

 College Factual looked at 4 colleges and universities when compiling its 2024 Best Science, Technology & Society Schools in the Southeast Region ranking.
-When you put them all together, these colleges and universities awarded 260 degrees in science, technology & society during the 2020-2021 academic year.
+Combined, these schools handed out 237 degrees in science, technology & society to qualified students.

 Choosing a Great Science, Technology & Society School